Kaminyou/Movement-Anywhere/README.md

 7. Finish.
 If you need to modify the input interface or anything else, please directly modify those files.

 ## Important notes
-Two essential docker images will be public available after publication
+Two essential docker images will be public available upon publication

 ## Known issues
 If a large mp4 video is uploading (e.g., 100MB with 5000 frames), a large RAM is needed to process the video (~35 GB).